 Looking to the past, a key objective of VCs has always been to fund development and growth of promising tech startups.
 These funds were given directly to the company in order to finance their operations, i.e. via a primary investment.
 We see this trend stretching all the way back to the first check cut out to silicon valley’s semiconductor behemoths.

 The second reason is that allocation matters.
 When a VC invests into a promising tech business via a primary, they might not be happy with the share of the company they got to acquire.
-Secondaries are a means of gaining more ownership and control over a business, which can pay off and return huge capital gains once the business IPOs or gets acquired.
+Secondaries are a means of gaining more ownership and control over a business, which can pay off and return huge capital gains once the business does an initial public offering (IPO) or gets acquired.

 Founders are not restricted by the fund lifecycles of their seed investors but they do have another problem.
 Profitable or not, their entire personal wealth is often tied up in the business they are running.
 With the aforementioned trend of technology companies going public later and later, prudent founders will want to de-risk their ownership by allocating a few eggs out of the basket by taking some cash home.

 An option for founders of profitable businesses is to withdraw cash from the company.
 Doing so too much can come at the cost of potentially hamstringing operations and future growth.
 Instead many choose to raise growth capital thinking that will solve their liquidity problems, both professionally and personally.
-But what most founders don’t realise is that a primary offering is different to a secondary.
+But what most founders don’t realise is that primary offerings are different to secondaries.

-A partial exit via a secondary is a favorable outcome for many founders who want to stay invested in their business and grow it further.
-To do so, onboarding a venture capital firm can be an option by having them invest growth capital into the business (via a primary), which also opens the door to buying equity directly from the founder (via a secondary).
+A partial exit with the help of a secondary fund is a favourable outcome for many founders who want to stay invested in their business and grow it further.
+To do so, onboarding a VC firm can be an option by having them invest growth capital into the business (via a primary), which also opens the door to buying equity directly from the founder (via a secondary).

 But wait, there’s more.
 Founders should be weary of the invisible strings attached to checks from venture capitalists.
 With these transactions comes big growth expectations, as VCs will not invest simply to see a steady stream of dividends from shared earnings.
 Instead, founders of profitable internet businesses will have to change their approach to running their company and move into full growth mode, ready to risk it all.

-Platforms like BitsForDigits aim to put internet business founders in touch with like-minded investors who are looking for “calm”, dividend yielding opportunities, rather than the next Google.
+Platforms like BitsForDigits aim to put internet business owners in touch with like-minded acquirers who are looking for “calm”, dividend yielding opportunities, rather than the next Google.